Inpacchi/Comic-Downloader/README.md

 - Implement a GUI
 - Test URLs for actual connection status
   - Test URL for validity
+- Implement multi-threading for concurrent downloading

+# Priorities
+ - Clean up, reformat, and comment code
+ - Implement multi-threading
+ - Check pages for integrity and presense

 # Bugs
 None at the moment (and I'd like to keep it that way!)